 During the pandemic, we began offering prospective students small-group tours to ensure that school leavers could still visit the College and get a feel for what we offer.
-We received great feedback from students and parents, and so we will be continuing this service in the 21/22 academic year.
+We received great feedback from students and parents, and so we will be continuing this service.
 This service will be in addition to our Open Events, and will give students the opportunities to familiarise themselves with the College before coming, and to see the facilities for themselves before applying.

 Taster Days at the College

 To help students to envision a course or industry in action, we are holding taster days at the College for Year 10 and Year 11 students.

 Students will be able to choose between a range of workshops from different courses, and spend the day learning about their top two favourites.
 If you feel like this is something that would benefit your students, then reach out to us and we can arrange further.

 We can also provide lunch for students, refreshments throughout the sessions and transport to and from the College.
 Please specify in your request if this is a service you would like us to add on.

 Work experience and placements are an excellent opportunity to help students to stand out in their CVs and applications.
 We have professional services departments across our centres, from Finance and IT to Marketing and HR.
 We would be happy to work with your school and to offer your students a work experience opportunity at the College.

 If your school has a mentoring programme, or any of your students would benefit from having a mentor, we would be more than happy to help with this.
 We have staff who come from an array of backgrounds, from lecturing and academia to professional services.
 We can provide mentors who can support your students in their personal and/or professional development, act as a supportive ear and simply offer advice or guidance in a particular interest.
 If this is of interest, just reach out to us and we can find a suitable mentor to help your students.